0xIbra/fsme/README.md

  - `cleanDirSync`
     Allows you to remove files in a folder in a memory friendly way without having to load the list of files into memory.
+    **Be aware**, this function deletes the entire directory and recreates it once all files deleted.

  - `countDirFiles`